The Bus Rapid Transit Investment Problem: Greater Copenhagen Case Study

 We use the data from the pre-assessment study to derive instances for the \BRTproblem{} for each of the five route alternatives.
 These instances contain between 24 and 32 stations, depending on the route.
 The current plan includes connecting the BRT line via Nybrovej to Lyngby station, even though the responsible municipality has indicated it is not willing to invest in upgrading the infrastructure on their segments.
 Therefore, our case includes two segments that cannot be upgraded.
 The remaining seven municipalities are willing to partake in the BRT project.
 The upgrade costs per segment are derived from the required infrastructure investments for the line provided in the pre-assessment.
 Moreover, the potential benefit of upgrading a segment is defined by the difference between expected travel time of the current mixed traffic line and the new expected travel times of the BRT line as defined in the pre-assessment.
 The upgrade costs and infrastructure improvements are depicted in \Cref{fig:costs-movia} in the Appendix.

 In addition, we constructed an estimate of the future OD matrix by combining the estimated passenger demand per station from the pre-assessment study with the current OD matrix on the existing bus line.
 Specifically, the distribution of the forecasted inflow of passengers over all possible destination stations was scaled by the current fractional relation between this station and the other stations on the 400S line.
 A customized mapping was built for OD pairs that did not exist yet on the 400S.
-The resulting load profiles were determined based on conversations with Movia, which is the public traffic authority that is closely involved in the BRT project.
+The resulting load profiles were determined based on conversations with Movia.
 The obtained load profiles are shown in \Cref{fig: load profiles Movia}, where the height again indicates the load per segment, and the coloring indicates the length of the boarded passengers' paths.
 We assume that a fixed percentage of each OD pair can be attributed to passengers newly attracted by infrastructure improvements.

-There are seven municipalities involved in investing into the BRT line, each being responsible for some segments of the BRT line in all of the five route alternatives.
-As the degree to which these municipalities are willing to invest still has to be determined, we evaluate two different budget splits.
+We consider two potential budget splits between the seven municipalities that are willing to invest in the line.
 These are the cost-based and the passenger-based budget splits, $\beta \in \{\textrm{COST}, \textrm{PASS}\}$, as described in \Cref{tab:param}.
 Because the actual costs and the number of passengers per municipality vary strongly, considering the \textrm{EQUAL} budget split is unrealistic.
 Also, the impact of the number of allowed BRT components is evaluated according to the parameters included in \Cref{tab:param}.
 There are thus $3 \cdot 4 = 12$ instances per route alternative, giving a total of 60 instances for the case study.
-These instances are available at \url{https://figshare.com/s/761b6a9e2228321c9809}.
+These instances are available at \url{https://doi.org/10.11583/DTU.23664069}.